enesoral/enesoral/README.md

 <img src="https://user-images.githubusercontent.com/53643180/103628779-86a6fa00-4f50-11eb-807e-c4ed88be4777.png" align="right" alt="java" width=160 height=250>

 ### What I'm use? 🛠
-I generally use Spring related techs for back-end development. <br>
+I generally use Java-related techs for back-end development. <br>
 Also I'm passionate about learning new technologies.

 <a href="https://stackshare.io/enesoral/personal-stack">